OSDC-Code-Maven/osdc-2023-07-pyconil/README.md

     * The filename is `your_github_user.json` in lower-case
     * It contains at least one field, `github` with your username again.

+* Send a pull-request to the [List of all awesome lists](https://github.com/szabgab/awesome-lists).

 * Setup PyDigger locally and run the tests.

 * Find a project that does **not** have instructions how to set up the local development environment and run the tests.
 Set it up, send a PR explaining how to do that.